johnnyblaze993/johnnyblaze993/README.md

 - 🌱 I’m currently learning the MERN stack.

-- 💞️ I’m looking to collaborate on creative and off the wall projects.
-Once employed, we have limits to our creativity, so during my free time I would Like to let the creativit flow!
+- 💞️ I’m looking to collaborate on any kind of project really!
+I know that sounds vague, but it's interesting for me to see how others work through their development process.
+Working with others that have a different approach, to me, is a valuable learning experience.

 - 📫 How to reach me: https://johnalva.me/

 - ⭐️ My favorite pokémon is Slowpoke.